Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 Lake Malawi is very far away from any oceans or other water bodies, this isolation created an outstanding example of biological evolution.
 The 500+ species of cichlid (rockfish, known locally as Mbuna) of Lake Malawi evolved from a common ancestor within the last million years (the actual number of species is still unknown).

-Moreover, to learn diving in Lake Malawi’s freshwaters make it easier for your eyes when doing the mandatory safety exercises.
+Moreover, diving in Lake Malawi’s fresh waters makes it easier for your eyes when doing the mandatory safety exercises.

 There’s only one diving instructor in Likoma, working with a company called Likoma Island Divers, which serves both Kaya Mawa and Mango Drift resorts.